bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

 - [LND 0.15.4-beta][] and [0.14.4-beta][lnd 0.14.4-beta] are **security
   critical** releases containing a bug fix for a problem processing recent blocks.
-All users should upgrade.
+All users should upgrade. {% assign timestamp="42:27" %}

 - [Bitcoin Core 24.0 RC2][] is a release candidate for the next version of the network's most widely used full node